 In groups of 4-5, students will take a position on an issue and argue their case to the class.
 They will also need to address and rebut potential criticisms of their position.
 Students will need to utilize all they have learned in this course, including awareness of audience and genre, understanding of logical structure, successful employment of rhetorical appeals, and effective use of evidence.
-Students will also need to include an annotated bibliography with at least five sources of evidence, properly documented in MLA format.
+Students will also need to include an annotated bibliography with at least ten sources of evidence, properly documented in MLA format.
 Please refer to chapter 17 of Writing Arguments for information on how to cite sources in MLA format.
 You may also visit https://owl.english.purdue.edu/owl/resource/747/01/ for more information.
 Presentations must be accompanied by a visual aid such as a Power-Point slideshow.
-Each member of the group must work on some aspect of the presentation.
-Each student will need to submit a brief (about 500 word) written report explaining what they have done to contribute to the project.
+Each member of the group must work on some aspect of the presentation, and each student must speak during some part of the presentation.
 Presentations should be at least 15 minutes long but no longer than 20.
-While your final grade on this project will be based upon your presentation, all groups will be required to submit their visual aid to Canvas.
-GROUPS ASSIGNED 11/1.
-IN-CLASS PROPOSAL 11/6.
-PROJECT REPORT 11/15.
-PRESENTATIONS 12/4 AND 12/6.
+After the presentation, each student will need to submit to Canvas a brief (about 500 word) written report explaining how they contributed to the project.
+In addition, at least one member of the group will need to submit the group's visual aid to Canvas.
+GROUPS ASSIGNED 4/9.
+IN-CLASS PROPOSAL 4/11.
+STATUS REPORT 4/25.
+PRESENTATIONS 5/7 AND 5/9.